 How a Backdoor Roth IRA Works

-That means if you have $300,000 in traditional IRA assets and contribute $5,500 to a non-deductible IRA, you couldn't just the non-deductible portion, even if it's in a separate account.
-You'd have to treat that $5,500 as a partial conversion of your total IRA assets for tax purposes.
+That means if you have $300,000 in traditional assets and contribute the maximum $6,000 to a nondeductible IRA, you couldn't just transfer the nondeductible portion, even if it's in a separate account.
+You'd have to treat that $6,000 as partial conversion of your total IRA assets for tax purposes.

 Remember also that you can't withdraw converted funds out of a Roth IRA for at least five years without incurring a penalty.
-If you tap the funds before then, you'd owe a 10 percent early withdrawal penalty unless you're age 59 1/2 or older.
+The payment must also occur on or after the date you reach age 59 1/2 or older.
+If you tap the funds before then, you'd owe a 10% early withdrawal penalty, unless you qualify for an exception.
 It's important to understand your timeline until you think you'll need those funds.

 If you're not planning to tap IRA assets for some time, a backdoor Roth offers yet another benefit.
-With traditional IRAs, you're required to begin taking minimum distributions based on your life expectancy at age 70 1/2.
-A Roth IRA has no required minimum distributions, meaning you can leave the money to grow as long as you like.
+With traditional IRAs, you're required to begin taking minimum distributions—the amount is based on your life expectancy—beginning in April of the year after which you turn 72.
+Roth IRAs have no required minimum distributions, meaning you can leave the money to grow as long as you like.
 That, paired with the ability to make those withdrawals without tax, could tip the scales in favor of converting traditional IRA assets.